 When I was a kid my older sister was in charge of the television.
 That meant I had to sit through her shows.
 Little House On The Prairie was her favorite, and yes, it is possible to get Stockholme Syndrome for a tv show.
-This is the first in an occasional series discussing some of the best episodes.
+This is the second in an occasional series discussing some of the best episodes.
+Find episode one here.
 I am not proud.

 Charles Ingalls' Righteous Justice Scale:

 3/5 Fists of God.
 Nobody gets righteously punched by Charles, but Ms. Beadle better watch her damn back at the next barn raising.

 5/5 Sheaves Brought In.
 Dude.
 Wow.
 Charles closes out the episode with a Christmas morning reading of (a bastardized version of) the Book of Luke 2:1-20, which describes the birth of Jesus, all while staring the newly minted Widow McGinnis straight in the eye.
 Sorry Chuck, but the Holy Trinity just let a guy die on Christmas Eve.
 Nice try.

 Clearly this episode stands as an indictment of our failing public school system.
 Without adequate training or support, what hope does one teacher have in the face of a rising tide of negative outside influences?
 Think about that next time the school budget comes up for a vote, and remember that sure, you might save half a penny off your property tax bill if you vote it down, but who will save the children?